ssophiah02/FlipperZero-Remote-Signals/README.md

 # To use the infrared feature of your flipper, you can access the "infrared" folder by either using an SD card reader or the qFlipper application.
 # Once you have access to the folder, you can place the desired .ir files into it, including any additional subfolders you may want.

-# After transferring the files, you can start using the infrared feature by locating the corresponding remotes on your flipper
+# After transferring the files, you can start using the infrared feature by locating the corresponding remotes on your flipper.